EZRA-DVLPR/MachineLearning-Comp542/README.md

 ## assignment2

-A short assignment to learn the basics of ML with the well-known iris dataset from UCI
+A short assignment to learn the basics of ML with the well-known iris dataset from UCI.

 ## assignment2

-A short assignment to use linear SVM and kernel RBF SVM Classifier on MNIST dataset
+A short assignment to use linear SVM and kernel RBF SVM Classifier on MNIST dataset.

 ## group_proj